 Let’s be honest.
 There is a natural but near-demonic bent in us that redefines love as manipulation.
 I’ll do this for you, but then you have to respond the way I want you to.
 We’re like the Godfather who told the “beneficiaries” of his “generosity,” “There will come a day when I will need a favor from you…”

 It sounds so evil to hear a crime boss utter those words.
 When the very same sentiment comes from our mouths, however?
 Well, we define that as “marriage.”

 I’ve just finished and sent to the publisher the manuscript for my next book: When to Walk Away: Finding Freedom from Toxic People.
 One of the key insights for me personally in doing that study was comparing the generous, no-strings attached love of God who invites us to freely make wise choices, with the controlling, manipulative actions of toxic people.
-Control and manipulation are tools of toxicity.
+Control and manipulation are tools of toxicity, especially if you are trying to change your wife.
 They are doubly dangerous when we try to redefine them as caring and loving.

-This year, let’s be ruthless and honest regarding our motives in marriage.
-Are we loving our spouses, or are we trying to manipulate them?
-Are we trying to turn them into “love me like I want to be loved” machines, or are we partnering with God to help them flourish as the people God created them to be?
+Let’s be ruthless and honest regarding our motives in marriage: and trying to change your wife.
+Are you loving your spouse, or are you trying to manipulate her?
+Are you trying to turn her into “love me like I want to be loved” machines, or are you partnering with God to help her flourish as the people God created them to be?